 There are a variety of documents associated with our events.
 Here is a nice glossary of what each document means.
 Refer back to it as you need to.
-You can also look in the Appendix and on our agency website for copies of each of these documents.
+You can also look in the Appendix and on the TotalWellness Scheduling System for copies of each of these documents.